ScienceHackDayPDX/2017/CODE_OF_CONDUCT.md

 ## 1. Purpose

-A primary goal of Science Hack Day Pdx 2017 is to be inclusive to the largest number of contributors and participants, with the most varied and diverse backgrounds possible. **We aim to be the most fun hackathon you've ever attended.
+A primary goal of Science Hack Day PDX 2017 is to be inclusive of the largest number of contributors and participants, with the most varied and diverse backgrounds possible. **We aim to be the most fun hackathon you've ever attended.
 As such, we take your safety very seriously.** We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, experience, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.